The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Synthesis and discussion

 \subsection{Habitability and climate stability}

 Differences in the mean climate shown in Sec.~\ref{sec:results} imply that the prediction of habitability of TRAPPIST-1e is model-dependent.
 With respect to the inner edge of the habitable zone, none of the THAI simulations enter the water loss stage or a runaway greenhouse state.
-Stratospheric water content in the Hab~1 case, taken here as \ce{H2O} volume mixing ratio at the \SI{1}{\hecto\pascal}, is about \SIrange{5}{50e-8}{\mol\per\mol} (Table~\ref{tab:glob_diag}) and stays comfortably below the classical water loss limit of \num{3e-3} \citep{Kasting93}, especially in the case of LMD-G. While the atmosphere is substantially warmer and thus moister in the Hab~2 simulations relative to Hab~1, the stratospheric volume mixing ratio for the Hab~2 case is still 1--2 orders of magnitude lower than the limit --- similar to the fast-rotating simulations for a \SI{2600}{\K} star demonstrated by \citet{Kopparapu2017}.
+Stratospheric water content in the Hab~1 case, taken here as the \ce{H2O} volume mixing ratio at the \SI{1}{\hecto\pascal}, is about \SIrange{5}{50e-8}{\mol\per\mol} (Table~\ref{tab:glob_diag}) and stays comfortably below the classical water loss limit of \num{3e-3} \citep{Kasting93}, especially in the case of LMD-G. The inter-model difference in the stratospheric water content is an order of magnitude (due to LMD-G having a much lower value), which for a warmer climate, e.g. a planet orbiting the star closely such as TRAPPIST-1d, may result in the eventual loss of water on geological time scales.
+While the atmosphere is substantially warmer and thus moister in the Hab~2 simulations relative to Hab~1, the stratospheric volume mixing ratio for the Hab~2 case is still 1--2 orders of magnitude lower than the limit --- similar to the fast-rotating simulations for a \SI{2600}{\K} star demonstrated by \citet{Kopparapu2017}.
 Note, however, that the \citet{Kasting93} limit is a conservative estimate derived from a cloudless 1D Earth simulation.

 The Hab~1 and Hab~2 simulations also avoid the other extreme, namely the \ce{CO2} condensation limit, which can trigger a runaway atmospheric collapse \citep{Turbet:2018aa}.
 In the coldest simulation --- the UM's simulation of the Hab~1 case --- the night side exhibits a strong temperature inversion in the boundary layer, exceeding \SI{30}{\K} in the lowest \SI{100}{\m}.
 Even in the coldest places on Earth, the inversion rarely reaches this strength, counteracted by turbulent mixing by topography-induced mesoscale eddies \citep{Joshi20}.
 Our simulations have flat topography and therefore potentially overestimate the surface cooling in the night-side cold traps.
 Even with this overestimation, the lowest temperature stays above the condensation point of \ce{CO2}, both for the Hab~1 (\SI{\approx 125}{\K}) and in Hab~2 cases (\SI{\approx 195}{\K}).
+Note that the Hab~1 surface temperature minimum in the UM is 20--30~K lower than that in the other three GCMs (see Figs.~\ref{fig:hab1_t_sfc_map}d and \ref{fig:hist_t_sfc}a), so in a colder state it would be closer to a potential atmospheric collapse, all other factors being equal.

 Within these extremes demarcating the habitable zone boundaries, habitability of the temperate climate of TRAPPIST-1e can be defined by the abundance of stable surface liquid water.
 We can use the planet-average open ocean fraction as a metric of this abundance, with the obvious caveat of the lack of a dynamic ocean in our simulations \citep{DelGenio2019}.
 Fig.~\ref{fig:hab1_tseries}d demonstrates a fairly close estimate of the ice-free ocean area at around 0.20--0.23 in the GCMs.
 Despite the fact that the UM predicts a lower surface temperature both globally and on the day side, its open ocean fraction is essentially the same as that in ExoCAM (0.23).
 LMD-G and ROCKE-3D have a similar day-side average surface temperature, and their ocean fraction fluctuates around $0.20$.